MahsaMonshizade/metagenomics_confounder_free/Readme.md

 10. ~~Read train.py carefully (Yuhui)~~
 11. ~~Pretraining on the wole crc dataset (Yuhui)~~
-12. ~~Early stop control/Save the results of best epoch rather than the last epoch. (*Yuhui: I observed that different folds converge at different epochs, so an early stopping strategy needs to be implemented.*)~~ (Save the performance of the best epoch for each fold, and average the performances among the best epochs.)
+12. ~~Early stop control/Save the results of best epoch rather than the last epoch.~~ (Save the performance of the best epoch according to valid acc for each fold, and average the performances among the best epochs.)
+13. Hyper parameter optimization for FCNN_CF, and MicroKPN_CF

 **Later**